-Fewer things can lower the value of your car faster than rust spots and scratches.
+Fewer things can lower the value of your car faster than peeled paint, rust spots and scratches.
 Sure, your car’s mechanical parts may be in great shape and the car may drive well.
 But if it doesn’t look good you’ll still be embarrassed driving it around, and if you’re trying to sell it you certainly won’t get top dollar.

 Here are a few tips that will help you keep your car looking new, even if it’s not.
 Some of these tips are completely free, others require only a bit of effort.